I’ve had a weird relationship with the story of Dune.

 … but then, from that point on, Paul does nothing to hold back the force of fate and the tides of bloodshed.

 In the end Paul becomes precisely what the Bene Gesserit (at least, his mother) want him to be.
-And the movie ends not with the temporary peace between Paul (now-Emperor) and the Great Houses—something so unlikely that only the Kwisatz Haderach could accomplish—but instead ends with the universe having a case of sudden-onset jihad.
+And the movie ends not with the temporary peace between Paul (now-Emperor) and the Great Houses—something so unlikely that only the Kwisatz Haderach could bring it about—but instead ends with the universe having a case of sudden-onset jihad.

 As a result, Chani walks away, abandoning him and going back to the desert to re-embrace the Fremen Ways—but not, like, in a religious way, I guess, or maybe in a dissenting religious way?
 Does she consider Stilgar a heretic, or just a fool?
 Whatever.